musicarroll/wwchain/README.md

 ./setup.sh
 ```

-The script installs Rust with `rustup` if necessary, fetches dependencies, runs `cargo test` and generates documentation with `cargo doc`.
+The script installs Rust with `rustup` if necessary, fetches dependencies,
+formats the code with `cargo fmt --all`, runs `cargo test` and generates
+documentation with `cargo doc`.

 ## Security/Disclaimer